softcon17/getting-started/session-activity/STEP 3 - Push it!.md

 If you have not already provided the email address for your Predix account to one of the lab support team members, now would be the time to do so, as to test your Predix access, you need it granted to our lab space firstly!

+Once the lab support team give you the nod, lets try to push the backend microservice as-is.
+Firstly we need to stop it from running locally, the filesytem doesnt get upset by trying to push locked files.
+So from within our second shell that had the `Application Started on Port 3000` message in it, press `CTRL + C` to stop the run command.<br/><br/>

-Once the lab support team give you the nod, verify you are able to login to Predix by then running the following from a shell terminal:
+Next verify you are able to login to Predix by then running the following from the shell terminal:

 ```
 cf login -a https://api.system.aws-usw02-pr.ice.predix.io -u <YOUR USERNAME>